avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV.md

     * some pallets were transported by conveyor
     * some pallets were placed on stacks
     * pallets were temporarily stored in a storage area made up of hundreds of stands
-    * parts that were stored for too long had to oiled in order to prevent rust
+    * work-in-progress parts that were stored for too long had to oiled in order to prevent rust
     * tools that required maintenance, e.g. cutting tools, recorded their consumption before being sent for repair (e.g. sharpening)

 4. My job and that of my partner was to automatically orchestrate the plant via S/W. We had a powerful [VAX/VMS](https://en.wikipedia.org/wiki/OpenVMS) computer at our disposal with a relational database.
 Our liaison from _DEC_ insisted that the main programming language be _Pascal_.